 There are a several findings of definition regarding to the concept or term "Human resources" in the human resource management literature.
-It plays an important part of developing and making a company or organization at the beginning or making a success at the end, due to the labor provided by employees.
+It plays an important part of developing and making a company or organization at the beginning or making a success at the end, due to the labour provided by employees.
 According to (Debnath, 2012) human resources are intended to show how to have better employment relations in the workforce.
 Also, according to (Lien, 2017) human resources are to bring out the best work ethic of the employees and therefore making a move to a better working environment.
 The development of human resources is essential for any organization that would like to be dynamic and growth-oriented.
 Unlike other resources, according to (Gallifa, 2010) human resources have rather unlimited potential capabilities.
 The potential can be used only by creating a climate that can continuously identify, bring to surface, nurture and use the capabilities of people.
 (Brown, 2011) studied that the lecturers and staffs of the university are sufficient soft skills to need for the management of the training and education.
 According to (Hadullo, 2017) studied that the lecturers and staffs of the university are sufficient major knowledge to need for the management of the training and education.
-And (Hill, 2003) studied that the lecturers and staffs of the university are sufficient Information Technology (IT) skills to need for the management of the training and education.
+And (Hill, 2003) studied that the lecturers and staffs of the university are sufficient information technology (IT) skills to need for the management of the training and education.
 (Sackey, 2016) studied that the lecturers and staffs of the university are sufficient research skills to need for the management of the training and education.
-(Douglas, 2006) studied that the lecturers and staffs of the university are sufficient English skills to need for the management of the training and education.
+(Douglas, 2006) studied that the lecturers and staffs of the university are sufficient the training and education.
+(Douglas, 2006) studied that the lecturers and staffs of the university are sufficient to the training and education.

-Based on the above mentioned human resources, the researchers have following hypotheses:
+The above mentioned human resources, the researchers have hypotheses 1 and 2 following:

-- H1: The human resources had positive relation to the training quality at Lac Hong University. - H2: The human resources had positive relation to the student's satisfaction at Lac Hong University.
+H1 The human resources had positive relation to the training quality at Lac Hong University.

+H2 The human resources had positive relation to the student's satisfaction at Lac Hong University.